Coronavirus (COVID-19): guidance for people receiving Direct Payments

 Supporting Direct Payment users

-- Communicating Direct Payment information to individuals through Kingston Centre for Independent Living (KCIL) and Kingston Carers Network (KCN);
+Sharing Direct Payment information with individuals through Kingston Centre for Independent Living (KCIL) and Kingston Carers Network (KCN)

-- The Council are working closely with voluntary sector organisations to provide support with managing demand, PPE and testing and vaccines.
+Working closely with voluntary sector organisations to provide support with managing demand, obtaining PPE and testing, and vaccination.

 The Department for Health and Social Care have committed to providing free PPE for COVID-19 needs.

 If you employ a personal assistant and there’s a need for you to wear PPE to comply with the government PPE guidance, you are entitled to order this for free.
 Do not pay for this from your Direct Payment funding.

 Wearing of PPE especially applies if you or a member of your household falls within the ‘clinically extremely vulnerable’ group, where your personal assistant will need to follow advice on the use of PPE.

 To access PPE through Kingston Council Email: email@example.com Tel.
 0208 547 5005